JoshuaScript/haishoku/README.md

 Haishoku.showPalette( image )
 ```

-This method now saves the image of the palette as a .JPEG, instead of displaying a temporary .BMP image.<br/> The generated .JPEG can be accessed outside of the package like so:
+This method now saves the image of the palette as a .PNG, instead of displaying a temporary .BMP image.<br/> The generated .PNG can be accessed outside of the package like so:
 ```python
 from haishoku.haishoku import Haishoku import haishoku.haillow